tem556/FederatedLearningTestbed/Server/README.md

 An implementation of a Federated Learning Server

 ## Requirements
+The user must have proper github authentication from the contributors to be able to make the jar using maven.
+This is because the Server file depends on a the `CommonUtils` package.
+They can do this by setting the `GITHUB_TOKEN` and `GITHUB_USERNAME` environment variables.

+To use the server folder for installing the jar file, run `mvn compile` and then `mvn package`inside it.
+This saves the JAR file in `/target` from where it can be run.

+To install the CIFAR-10 dataset, visit https://www.cs.toronto.edu/~kriz/cifar.html and install the CIFAR-10 binary version.
+The `workdir` mentioned below must contain a folder called `cifar-10`, this must contain the data batches (e.g. data_batch_1.bin).

+## Run Server jar file
 To run the Server file, the user must have Java 8 installed.
 Java 11 and above can lead to segfault issues due to instability of Deeplearning4j.

-The user must also have proper github authentication from the contributors to be able to make the jar using maven.
-This is because the Server file depends on a the `CommonUtils` package.

-## Run Server jar file
 ```
 java -jar [path] [--fl/--ml] --workdir [workdir] --config [OPTION] --minClients [minClients] --datasetratio [datasetratio] --rounds [#rounds] --port [port]
 ```